philippelt/lhubic/README.md

 >Note, if you want to be able to access your objects using the official OVH web Hubic interface, your have to place them in the default container created by hubic named "default".

-You can use as many containers as you want but they will be accessible only through the API.
+You can use as many other containers as you want but they will be accessible only through the API.
+It is usefull to 'hide' content from web browser or hubic app and to deal with the limit of 10k objects limit in list retrieval.

 #### Get account information